disce-omnes/eslint-config-base/README.md

 - Variable & property name length should not exceed 30 characters
 - comments are uncapitalized
 - Each variable declaration requires a separate keyword
+- Curly braces can be omitted after control statements if body is a single statement on the same line (`if (foo) return`)
 - Function expressions are forbidden (prefer function declarations)
 - Callbacks as arrow functions are preferred
 - Object destructuring is preferred